ZayTheEpic/RankShopSystem/README.md

 # Command

-● /rshop ( opens the UI shop )
+● /rshop - opens the rankshop user interface

 # How to use

-• When the plugin and requiremenrs has been installed to your PocketMine Server, do /addgroup ( group1, group2, group3, group 4, and group5.
+• When the plugin and requirements has been installed to your PocketMine Server, do /addgroup ( group1, group2, group3, group 4, and group5)

 • When the groups has been created, you may edit the rank format by doing the command /setformat ( e.g /setformat group1 null VIP {display_name} {msg}.
 Color code § will work when adding colors to it

-• After the last 2 steps, you can configure the ranks title, messages, and popups on the config.yml and the when done, the shop will now work
+• After the last two steps, you can configure the rank's title, messages, and popups on the config.yml.
+After all that, it should be working fine.

-# Reminder

-- This plugin is still under development!
-Crashes and errors may occur on the server.
-So please do create an issue to plugin with the error shown on the console for an immidiet fix.
+If you still didn't get the tutorial, you can DM me using discord ( ZayDepths#8074 )